yagrawal-sbu/async-cse535/README.md

 <config_file> contains the test case and needs to be passed only to the olympus node ( or more generically, the node which runs 'main').

-Example -
+## Example -
     1.dar -H 1.0.0.1 -n OlympusNode --message-buffer-size 8000 -f -F output --logfilename olympus.log bcr.da config.txt
     2. dar -H 2.0.0.2 -R 1.0.0.1 -n ClientNode --message-buffer-size 8000 --idle -f -F output --logfilename client.log bcr.da
     3. dar -H 2.0.0.2 -R 1.0.0.1 -n ReplicaNode --message-buffer-size 8000 --idle -f -F output --logfilename replica.log bcr.da

 ## WORKLOAD GENERATION
-The pseudorandom workload generation consists of two parts, namely, a HashMap and a function producing the keys.
-- Key generation
-  key = 10 * seed * sin(i + 1)
-  where i loops through the number of desired operations starting from 0 and sin stands for the sine function.
-  A multiplication of 10 * seed helps spread the values out and creates more diversity.
-- HashMap
-  The associated hash function simply performs a modulus operation on the key based on the targeted array:
-  index = key % size_of_array
+We generate the pseudorandom workload by using random number generator in pyhton with a seed.
+1. Initialise operations array, key array and value arrays.
+2. Generates random numbers(with seed) within limits of array size of above mentioned arrays.
+3. Pick element from each array corresponding to the array.
+4. Create 1 operation from above selected values.
+5. Repeat 2-4 for generating n operations.

-  Several dictionaries are pre-defined to accomodate the needs including operations, values, keys, and etc.
+Arrays are pre-defined to accomodate the needs including operations, values, keys, and etc.
-  As an example, the size of the operation dictionary is 4 (get, put, append, slice).
-  The HashMap ensures that the combo of seed and desired number of operations always generate valid workload.
-  Note that the seed has to be an integer equal or greater than 1 and number of operations has to be a positive number.
+Note that the seed has to be an integer and number of operations has to be a positive number.

 ## BUGS AND LIMITATIONS
-a list of all known bugs in and limitations of your code.
+.

 ## CONTRIBUTIONS
-Yogesh Agrawal does ...
-Fan Wang does ...
-a list of contributions of each team member to the current submission.  this should reflect how the work was divided between the team members.  generally, a dozen lines or so is sufficient.
+Yogesh Agrawal completed the parts of code in replica, olympus and main code; logging, testing and documentation.
+Fan Wang completed the parts of code in client, multi-host setup and testing.

 ## MAIN FILES
 The root folder of the submission is termed as ROOT.